pattonsgirl/Fall2021-CEG3120/Projects/Project3/README.md

 ## Part 1 - Build a VPC

-For each step below, provide a screenshot that shows the network resource has been created according to specification.
-You may add whatever additional notes you would like.
-The screenshots are required.
-Any notes you leave behind may make this project more useful in the future.
-This will usually involve clicking on the resource, and showing configurations in the details menu
+For each step below, provide a screenshot that shows the network resource has been created according to specification along with a description of what the resource does (what is its role).
+You may add whatever additional notes you would like.  **The screenshots and description are required**.
+Any other notes you leave behind may make this project more useful in the future.
+Getting a good screenshot can be done by clicking on the resource and showing configurations in the details menu.

 1. Create a VPC.
     - Tag it with "YOURLASTNAME-VPC"